Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-shell/README.md

 # @financial-times/anvil-ui-ft-shell

 This module provides a skeleton HTML document structure for the user-facing applications which comprise FT.com.
-It includes all of the things you can't see and can render metadata, output dehydrated data, load stylesheets, and bootstrap client-side JavaScript.
+It includes all of the things you can't see and can render metadata, output dehydrated data, load stylesheets, and polyfill and bootstrap client-side JavaScript.

 ## Getting started